jeron-diovis/vite-split-config/README.md

 It's not hard at all to split config apart and merge that chunks.
 But anyway it's some extra complexity to care about – which nobody likes to bring.

-This solution tries to address it, taking away that low-level logic from your sources.
+This solution takes away that low-level logic from your sources.

 ## Table of Contents
 - [Installation](#Installation)